Major scrub fire in Wānaka now mostly contained - NZ Herald

 "Our shepherds are coming home from Cromwell — we've told them the road's closed."

-The nearest house was about 5km-6km away from the fire, so she was not concerned about her house, she said.
+The nearest house was about 5-6km away from the fire, so she was not concerned about her house, she said.

 "It's such a beautiful place, so for something like this to happen ..."